 That’s 92% smaller.

-JPGs use “lossy compression” which means they loose some image quality as they get compressed.
-When done well it isn’t very noticeable, but too much compression it creates “artifacts”.
+JPGs use “lossy compression” which means they lose some image quality as they get compressed.
+When done well it isn’t very noticeable, but too much compression creates “artifacts”.

 When to Use PNG?